Arisha004/PORTFOLIO_WEBSITE_ARISHA/README.md

 - *Responsive Design*: The website is mobile-friendly and looks great on all devices.
 - *Interactive Sections*: Includes interactive sections like a resume button and links to projects.
 - *Professional Appearance*: Clean layout and modern design to make a strong impression.
+- *Dark Mode Toggle*: Users can switch between dark mode and light mode, with their preference saved in the browser.
+- *Image Sliders*: Each project card has an interactive image slider to showcase multiple project images.

 ## Technologies Used